bhisaac/5eFP/5eFP-SRD.md

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
 If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.

 ## Armor Training (Heavy)

 _Prerequisite: Proficiency with medium armor_

 You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
+Unlike other sources of bolster, you may combine this bolster with another bolster.
+Once you combine bolsters in this way, you cannot do so again until your next turn.

 ## Armor Training (Medium)

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
 Increase your maximum DEX bonus allowed while wearing medium armor by +1.
-Medium armor no longer imposes disadvantage on performance checks.
+Medium armor no longer imposes disadvantage on Performance checks.

 ## Armor Training (Light)

 You gain proficiency with light armor.

 ## Grappler

 _Prerequisite: STR +1 or higher_

 You’ve developed the skills necessary to hold your own in close-­quarters grappling.
 You gain the following benefits: